TMAPC Policies & Procedures

 2.6 Work Sessions.

-(a) The Commission shall meet as a committee of the whole in a work session at the call of the Chair when applicable work items or educational opportunities arise.
+(a) The Commission shall meet as a committee of the whole in a special meeting (work session) at the call of the Chair when applicable work items or educational opportunities arise.
 The Chair or the Chair’s designee shall preside.

 (b) The purpose of the work session shall be to discuss work items and Commission issues, to share other information and determine whether work items are ready to be considered at regular TMAPC meetings.
 Work sessions may also be used to provide educational opportunities and to allow Commissioners a forum to discuss various planning matters outside of their normal work items.